Inquest support for a

 We can also help put you in touch with specialist organisations that can provide further support during this difficult time.
 By way of example, we work closely with charity INQUEST, who provide an invaluable source of support and information where someone has died in prison.

-If negligence caused the death of a loved one, seeking financial compensation is an option.
+If negligence caused the death of your loved one, seeking financial compensation is an option.
 This can help to recompense you for expenses incurred as a result of the death, and also ensure peace of mind as you are compensated for lost earnings, pensions, or childcare support.